 Post-surgery, your surgeon will provide health teachings on how to take care of your incision.

 - Keep incision dry.
 This should be strictly followed especially for the first 24 hours.
 Avoid letting the incision get wet when taking a shower.
 You might want to take just a tepid sponge bath if you’re afraid that the incision may get wet.
 Take a shower if you have stitches or skin tape on your injury.
 Dry the incision after washing with a gauze if possible.

 - Removing the stitches.
 This should be strictly done by your surgeon.
 Stitches that don’t disappear with the skin are removed three days to three weeks post-surgery.
 Your doctor may apply skin tape once stitches are removed for additional support.

 - Limit your movement around the stitches.
 Limiting movement of the area around your incision promotes improvement in healing.
 Avoid activities that could cause pulling apart of your incision.
 Avoid strenuous activities, lifting, or sports for the first month after your surgery.

 - Always wash your hands before caring for your incision.

 Important Things to Consider

 - If your incision breaks open, call your oral surgeon as soon as possible.
 There’s a possibility that your doctor may decide not to close it again with stitches.
 This is where your doctor will show you how to care for your incision in a different and proper way.
 This will involve the use of bandages in order to absorb the drainage that comes from the incision.
 The bandages should also be changed frequently.
-The incision will heal in time, from inside out.
+The incision will heal from the inside out.

 - If you’re experiencing bleeding from your incision, replace your bandage with a clean, dry bandage or gauze.
 Apply direct pressure to the incision for a few minutes to stop the bleeding.
 If it continues to bleed, call your surgeon.